bcongdon/misc-tutorials/Flask_on_EWS.md

 2. Execute the following command: `ssh YOUR_NET_ID@linux.ews.illinois.edu`
 3. Enter your Active Directory password when prompted.

+### Linux
+1. Open a terminal window and run `ssh YOUR_NET_ID@linux.ews.illinois.edu`.
+2. Enter your Active Directory password when prompted.

 ## Setting up a Flask Virtual Environment
-1. Once you've opened up an SSH session using the instructions above, issue the following commands:
+1. Once you've opened up an SSH session using the instructions above (or have a terminal open locally on an EWS machine), issue the following commands:

   ```
   module load python/2.7.10